Become a master at sharing

 Our research shows that Facebook shares are valuable.
 Create posts that are uplifting and honest.
 For help read our blog post Facebook Fundraising 101.

-Keep your supporters up to date with the current status of your campaign.
+Keep your supporters up to date with the current status of your fundraiser.
 If you’re unsure of how to write an update, lesson four will outline our advice based on our research.

 After your first email, consider sending out a newly crafted email a few weeks later.
 This may remind people who wanted to donate after your first email but maybe didn’t have time.